hurwitzlab/agave-app-test/README.md

 jklynch@minty agave-app-test $ travis encrypt hurwitzlab:<Slack notification token>
 ```

-The encrypted Slack notification has to be added to `.travis.yml` manually.
+The encrypted Slack notification token has to be added to `.travis.yml` manually.
 The `.travis.yml` file
 should include this:

 ```